 The name “hydrangea” comes from the Greek “hydor,” meaning water, and “angos,” meaning jar or vessel.
 This roughly translates to “water barrel,” referring to the hydrangea’s need for plenty of water and its cup-shaped flower.

-In Japan, hydrangeas have a historical tradition behind them that are linked to apologies and gratitude.
-An emperor supposedly gave hydrangeas to a maiden he loved as an apology for neglecting her when other business took up all his attention.
-Contemporary florists in Japan use it to represent genuine emotions and love because the pink blossoms in particular resemble a beating heat.
-The Victorians were not as fond of the Hydrangea and used it as a symbol to declare someone a boaster.
-In Medieval times, they believed that young women who grew or picked Hydrangeas would never find a husband.
-Modern Western florists often use the flowers in wedding bouquets and apology arrangements to tie in with their graceful and abundant meanings.
+In Japan, contemporary florists use it to represent genuine emotions and love because the pink blossoms, in particular, resemble a beating heart.
+The Victorians, however, were not as fond of the hydrangea and used it as a symbol to declare someone a boaster.
+In Medieval times, they believed that young women who grew or picked hydrangeas would never find husbands…ouch.

 DID YOU KNOW?